26brennar/CompilersInterpreters/README.md

 # CompilersInterpreters
-My code and coursework for the Advanced Topics in Computer Science: Compilers & Interpreters class, taken in my junior year of high school.
+My code and coursework for the Advanced Topics in Computer Science: Compilers & Interpreters class, taken in my sophomore year of high school.